Shewiiii/Ugoku-bot/README.md

 ## Known bugs:

 - Can't download most animated stickers on LINE when downloaded using GIF format: "TypeError: color must be int or single-element tuple".
-- Custom ARL not used when playing a song in vc (/vc play)
+- Custom ARL not used when playing a song in vc (/vc play).
-- No mesages sent when a song is not available when /vc play
+- No mesages sent when a song is not available when /vc play.

-Some of the code for the player comes from [this github gist](https://gist.github.com/aliencaocao/83690711ef4b6cec600f9a0d81f710e5) !
+Most of the code of the player comes from [this github gist](https://gist.github.com/aliencaocao/83690711ef4b6cec600f9a0d81f710e5) !